The Mary Stevens Hospice - Volunteers' Week 2026

 Keith Goodwin, Fundraising Volunteer

 Meet Keith, one of our wonderful fundraising volunteers, who first became aware of the hospice when his sister-in-law needed their services.
-“Unfortunately, she had MS and after using day service unit for a few years, she died after a few days on the in-patient unit.
+“Unfortunately, she had Multiple sclerosis (MS) and after using day service unit for a few years, she died after a few days on the In-Patient unit.
 This was when I realised what a special place The Mary Stevens Hospice is.”

 During that time, Keith met one of the stewards who worked at the hospice, which later led him to getting a job as a steward their himself.
 “I worked for the hospice for 3 and a half years and during this time I also began volunteering at various events with the fundraising team.
 I’ve enjoyed volunteering at many other fundraising events including the Duck Race, Summer Fayre, Football Day and Coffee Mornings.”